Edgar-Conzen/EC16_on_ICE/README.md

 See the CPUs manual ![EC16 ISA V1.0](EC16_ISA_V1.0.pdf)

 ## ECMON monitor program
+written in EC16 assembler and preloaded into the boot ram at power up.

-written in EC16 assembler.
-Display and edit content of INTMEM and EXTMEM, upload and start execution of user programs.
+It's a simple tool to display and edit the contents of INTMEM and EXTMEM and to upload and start user programs.<br>

-Included is the assembler ec16asm.py
+Also included is the assembler ec16asm.py

 ## The ICY40 top entity